Y-Tree Trajectory Detrending & Spectral Analysis

 If the spline captures the tree's shape – the smooth path the trajectory would follow without behavior – the residuals d(s) contain everything else: autocorrelated noise, drift, hesitation.
 Pre-fork wobble shows up as elevated residual variance around the fork.

 The smoothing is a Goldilocks choice: too few degrees of freedom and the spline cuts across the bend, dumping tree shape into the residual; too many and it threads through the deliberation, hiding the signal.
-See the Choosing the DF tab.
+See the Data-driven parameters tab.

 Detrending in R